-The restrictive and directive nature of the policies contained within this chapter do however have some adverse effects for housing objectives by reducing the opportunity and scope to meet housing needs at certain locations within the Borough.
-The adverse effects caused by environmental policies for these objectives is however limited by the availability of land to meet housing needs elsewhere within the Borough, including the allocation of sites through the Local Plan, with sufficient opportunities provided to ensure that the housing requirements of the plan area are met in full outside of restrictive designations identified within the environmental chapter.
+The restrictive and directive nature of some of the policies contained within this chapter do however have some adverse effects for housing objectives by reducing the opportunity and scope to meet housing needs at certain locations within the Borough.
+The adverse effects caused by environmental policies for these objectives is however limited by the availability of land to meet housing needs elsewhere within the Borough and as provided through other policies of the Local Plan, including the allocation of sites, with sufficient opportunities provided overall to ensure that the housing requirements of the plan area are met in full.

-Overall, policies within the Communities section of the plan are assessed to support housing objectives.
+Overall, the Local Plan's social policies are assessed to support housing objectives.
 The promotion of affordable housing delivery, housing mix, and quality housing, together with clarification provided for proposals to extend or convert buildings for housing, housing in the open countryside, and communal housing enables the delivery of a diverse range of house types and sizes across large parts of the Borough.
 This helps to increase opportunities for housing which are suitable in response to the needs of their occupiers and secure an increase in the standard of housing.

-The delivery of new housing will also help address ongoing issues of deprivation, improve health and wellbeing, and reduce instances of overcrowding and concealed households meaning with positive effects for social objectives.
-This is achieved through the allocation of specific sites for housing (Policy ALO1), guidance to secure affordable housing (Policy DM23).
+The delivery of new housing will also help address ongoing issues of deprivation, improve health and wellbeing, and reduce instances of overcrowding and concealed households resulting in positive effects for social objectives.
+This is further achieved through the allocation of specific sites for housing (Policy AL01) and guidance to secure affordable housing (Policy DM23).